vuo/vuo/node/vuo.osc/descriptions/vuo.osc.md

 Each OSC **message** contains an address and, optionally, one or more data values.

 The **address** is a piece of text beginning with `/`.
 Often, it looks like a file path or part of a URL, for example `/1/fader`.
 It may be used to describe how the data values should be interpreted, for example as positions of a fader control.
+When using the [Filter Address](vuo-node://vuo.osc.filter.address) node, Vuo supports case-sensitive wildcard matching.

 Each **data value** is a simple piece of information (integer, real, boolean, or text).
 For example, a data value of 0.3 accompanying the address `/1/fader` could indicate that a fader control has been set to position 0.3.